 Once samples are received, and accepted, by the Experiment Station Chemical Laboratories (ESCL) they are checked for integrity and accuracy, logged, and then bar coded to associate both the sample label and client with an ESCL sample number.
 Once completed, the samples then undergo any preliminary preparation such as drying, grinding, fat extraction, etc., that might be required in order to perform the requested analyses.
 In general, analyses will be performed on an 'as is' basis.
 The request for data to be presented on a ‘dry weight’ basis requires a moisture assay to be performed.

-Unless otherwise directed, and sample stability permits, the Experiment Station Chemical Laboratories (ESCL) will maintain submitted samples for routine analysis for thirty-five (35) days after the analytical report has been forwarded to the client.
+Unless otherwise directed, and sample stability permits, and storage room is available, the Experiment Station Chemical Laboratories (ESCL) will maintain submitted samples for routine analysis for thirty-five (35) days after the analytical report has been forwarded to the client.
 Notable exceptions to this retention policy are applied to unstable samples, lagoon samples, sludge, biological waste products, rancid materials, etc., which will be maintained, if possible, at -20°C for fourteen (14) days following a report.
 It is the client's responsibility to indicate special storage requirements prior to, or at the time of, sample submittal.
 In the absence of instruction, and in order to maintain any storage costs at a minimum, it is the general policy of the ESCL to store submitted and analyzed samples under the same environmental conditions in which they were shipped, unless doing so would knowingly do harm to the sample.
 The ESCL is capable of storing samples at room temperature or at temperatures of 4°C, -20°C and -80°C (or 39°F, -4°F, -112°F, respectively).
 Samples requiring long-term storage will incur an additional cost that is not reflected in our standard analytical charges.

 In addition to storage within the ESCL, submitted samples can be returned to the client, at their request (see below), though there are limitations in some cases.